StackVista/stackstate-docs/configure/health/health-synchronization.md

 ![Health synchronization pipeline](/.gitbook/assets/health-sync-pipeline.svg)

 ### Consistency models
 StackState health synchronization relies on different consistency models to guarantee that the data sent from an external monitoring system matches with what StackState ingests and shows.
-The two supported consistency models are: `Repeat Snapshots` and `Repeat States`.
+The two supported consistency models are: `Repeat Snapshots`, `Repeat States` and `Transactional Increments`.
 {% tabs %}
 {% tab title="Repeat snapshots" %}
 ### Overview